Best Affordable Places to Live in New Mexico in 2025

-Alongside its natural beauty and delicious cuisine featuring green chiles, New Mexico also offers those who live there a lower-than-average cost of living (about 6% lower than the national average) thanks to below-average housing and utilities costs.
-In addition, New Mexico homeowners pay $1,200 less than the national median per year on property taxes.
+Alongside its natural beauty and delicious cuisine featuring green chiles, New Mexico also offers residents a lower-than-average cost of living (about 5% lower than the national average), thanks to below-average housing and utilities costs.

 Best Places to Live in New Mexico

-When looking for the best places in New Mexico to live, the good news is, you have a lot of great cities to choose from.
-From more metropolitan options to sleepier suburbs, let’s take a close look at the most affordable options in New Mexico and what cities are a good fit depending on what stage of life you’re in.
+When looking for the best places in New Mexico to live, the good news is you’ll have a lot of great cities and small towns to choose from.
+From more metropolitan options to quieter suburbs, here are some of the most affordable options in New Mexico and which locations could be the best fit depending on what stage of life you’re in.
+You’ll also find diverse landscapes and climates (if you like clear skies, know that Albuquerque, for example, averages 310 sunny days a year).

 💡 Quick Tip: When house hunting, don’t forget to lock in your home mortgage loan rate so there are no surprises if your offer is accepted.